Canada Geese, Diana Fountain Bushy Park, Greater London, UK

 View of Diana Fountain, Bushy Park, Greater London, UK

-One of our first things to do at Bushy Park was visit the Diana Fountain.
-This is a magnificent bronze statue of a goddess standing on an ornate marble pedestal in the middle of a pond.
-It’s the first thing you’ll see if you come in the Hampton Court Gate’s entrance.
+The Diana Fountain is a magnificent bronze statue of a goddess standing on an ornate marble pedestal in the middle of a pond.
 It’s a very popular spot for flocks of sea gulls, Canada Geese, and swans.

 Originally called The Great Avenue, this grand thoroughfare is lined with a row of horse chestnut trees.